rpmuller/ePubs/WesternPhilosophy.md

 hated sort, and with the greatest reason, is usury, which makes a gain out of money itself, and not from the natural object of it.
-For money was intended to be used in exchange, but not to increase at interest. ...
+For money was intended to be used in exchange, but not to increase at interest....
 Of all modes of getting wealth this is the most unnatural" (1258).

-What came of this dictum you may read in Tawney's Religion and the Rise oj Capitalism.
+What came of this dictum you may read in Tawney's _Religion and the Rise of Capitalism_.
 But while his history is reliable, his comment has a bias in favour of what is pre-capitalistic.

-44 Usury" means all lending money at interest, not only, as now, lending at an exorbitant rate.
-From Greek times to the present day, mankind, or at least the economically more developed portion of them, have been divided into debtors and creditors;
+"Usury" means all lending money at interest, not only, as now, lending at an exorbitant rate.
+From Greek times to the present day, mankind, or at least the economically more developed portion of them, have been divided into debtors and creditors; debtors have disapproved of interest, and creditors have approved of it.

-209

-WESTERN PHILOSOPHICAL THOUGHT

-debtors have disapproved of interest, and creditors have approved of it.
 At most times, landowners have been debtors, while men engaged in commerce have been creditors.
-The views of philo- sophers, with few exceptions, have coincided with the pecuniary interests of their class.
+The views of philosophers, with few exceptions, have coincided with the pecuniary interests of their class.
 Greek philosophers belonged to, or were employed by, the landowning class; they therefore disapproved of interest.
 Medieval philosophers were churchmen, and the property of the Church was mainly in land; they therefore saw no reason to revise Aristotle's opinion.
 Their objection to usury was reinforced by anti-Semitism, for most fluid capital was Jewish.
-Ecclesiastics and barons had their quarrels, sometimes very bitter; but they could combine against the wicked Jew who had tided them over a bad harvest by means of a loan, and con- sidered that he deserved some reward for his thrift.
+Ecclesiastics and barons had their quarrels, sometimes very bitter;
+but they could combine against the wicked Jew who had tided them over a bad harvest by means of a loan, and con- sidered that he deserved some reward for his thrift.

 With the Reformation, the situation changed.
 Many of the most earnest Protestants were business men, to whom lending